 How comfortable is the Omoda OMODA 5

-Omoda is keen to highlight it has specifically tuned ride quality to UK roads.
-To Omoda’s credit its 5 coped well with rough country roads and didn’t crash over potholes.
-General comfort levels were good.
+With its vague steering and somewhat bouncy ride quality we’ll say the Omoda feels a little half-baked dynamically, though it’s easy-going enough.
+To its credit it was quiet, comfortable and reasonably refined over the long motorway miles we used it for, while a previous test on country roads showed it can handle a lumpy British lane as well.
+General comfort levels are good.
 Up front the seats are supportive and there’s a decent amount of storage space.
 However, overall, the Omoda 5 doesn’t feel as roomy as you would expect for the size of the car.
 Taller occupants will find limited headroom in the front and back – particularly on models with the panoramic roof – and longer-legged passengers will find space limited in the rear.
 The boot is a usable size, but not particularly large for a mid-size SUV.
 While our test car looked plush from a distance, on closer inspection we noticed a lack of attention to detail.
 There were bits of plastic covering and alignment marks on the seat runners and some loose carpet in the footwell, making it feel unfinished and rushed rather than the premium or luxury.

 Expert rating: 3/5